choojs/choo/README.md

 was built because other options didn't quite cut it for me, so instead of presenting some faux-objective chart with skewed benchmarks and checklists I'll give you my opinions directly instead.
 Ready?
 Here goes:
-- __react:__ `react` is kind of big (`155kb` was it?), has a lot of new, odd words and does weird things with versioning.
+- __react:__ despite being at the root of a giant paradigm shift for frontend (thank you forever!), `react` is kind of big (`155kb` was it?).
 They also like classes a lot, and enforce a _lot_ of abstractions.
 It also encourages the use of `JSX` and `babel` which break _JavaScript, The Language™_.
-And all that without even making clear how code should flow, which is bad in a team setting.
+And all that without making clear how code should flow, which is crucial in a team setting.
 I don't like complicated things and in my view `react` is one of them. `react` is not for me.
 - __mithril:__ never used it, never will.
 I didn't like the API, but if you like it maybe it's worth a shot - the API seems small enough.
 I wouldn't know how pleasant it is past face value.
-- __preact:__ a pretty cool idea; seems to fix most of what is wrong with `react` - except what is broken by design (the API).
-It also doesn't fix the large dependencies `react` seems to use (e.g. `react-router` and friends).
+- __preact:__ a pretty cool idea; seems to fix most of what is wrong with `react`.
+However it doesn't fix the large dependencies `react` seems to use (e.g. `react-router` and friends) and doesn't help at all with architecture.
   If `react` is your jam, and you will not budge, sitting at `3kb` this is probably a welcome gift.
 - __angular:__ definitely not for me.
 I like small things with a clear mental model; `angular` doesn't tick any box in my book of nice things.